Spring is emerging! Is there a more exciting season?

 - Add the coconut milk and broth (or water) and bring to a boil.

-- Add the fresh nettle leaves.
+- And add the fresh nettle leaves.
 Stir well.
 Cook for 5-7 minutes or until the asparagus is fairly soft.

 - Optional mushroom topping: While the soup is cooking you can make the optional mushroom topping.
 Heat the butter in a small saucepan.
 Add the garlic and sauté for 30 seconds or until fragrant.
 Add the minced mushrooms and cook until thoroughly done and tender.
 Set aside.